 For over 30 years, Carlos E. Quintela has managed environment, climate, and sustainable finance programs.
 In 2020, he joined the Land Innovation Fund for Sustainable Livelihoods, established by Cargill and implemented by Chemonics.
 As a director and senior advisor for climate and environment at Chemonics, he led several USAID-funded projects: SERVIR and Climate Services Support…

-Peter Nash is an international development leadership and management specialist with more than 10 years of experience, including five years implementing and providing administrative, financial, and operations support for USAID-funded programs in east and southern Africa.
-He is currently a director in Chemonics’ East and Southern Africa Division and most recently served as the deputy…
+Pete Nash is an international development leadership and management specialist with more than 17 years of experience, including 13 years implementing and providing administrative, financial, operations, and technical support for USAID-funded programs in east and southern Africa.
+He is currently a director in Chemonics’ East and Southern Africa Division overseeing the USAID Tanzania Heshimu Bahari…

 Kule Chitepo, formerly the chief of party on a transboundary cooperation for resilience-building project in Southern Africa, is a leading expert in the development of world-class policy and practice for transformative integrated natural resource management.
 With over 20 years of experience in East and Southern Africa, he has held strategic leadership positions that have built…